oskar-cahuenas-globant/Java-Training-2024-Api-Inventory-Sample/README.md

   Entity with query or "magic methods" for lookup by entity field name.

 # Database initial Seeding

 Example of initial seeding with a CommandLineRunner for populating tables

 - Class `com.globant.training.inventorysample.runner.ProductSeeder` for populating `Products` table.

+# Exception handling

+## Exception with `@ResponseStatus` and standard response object
+For the case of method `findProductBySku`  in class `com.globant.training.inventorysample.service.ProductServiceImpl` not found error is handled with an exception annotated with @NOT_FOUND that causes controller respond with standard error object and code 404.